syncfusion-content/blazor-docs/blazor/datagrid/sorting.md

 > * DataGrid columns are sorted in the **Ascending** order.
 If you click the already sorted column, then toggles the sort direction..
 > * You can apply and clear sorting by using the [SortColumnAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_SortColumnAsync_System_String_Syncfusion_Blazor_Grids_SortDirection_System_Nullable_System_Boolean__) and [ClearSortingAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_ClearSortingAsync) methods.
-> * To disable sorting for a particular column, set the [AllowSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_AllowSorting) property of **GridColumn** to false.
+> * To disable sorting for a particular column, set the `AllowSorting` property of [GridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) to false.

 ## Initial sorting

 By default, the DataGrid component does not apply any sorting to its records at initial rendering.
-However, you can set the [Field](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortColumn.html#Syncfusion_Blazor_Grids_GridSortColumn_Field) and [Direction](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortColumn.html#Syncfusion_Blazor_Grids_GridSortColumn_Direction) in [Columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortSettings.html#Syncfusion_Blazor_Grids_GridSortSettings_Columns) property of **GridSortSettings** component.
+However, you can set the [Field](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortColumn.html#Syncfusion_Blazor_Grids_GridSortColumn_Field) and [Direction](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortColumn.html#Syncfusion_Blazor_Grids_GridSortColumn_Direction) in [Columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortSettings.html#Syncfusion_Blazor_Grids_GridSortSettings_Columns) property of [GridSortSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortSettings.html) component.
 This feature is helpful when you want to display your data in a specific order when the grid is first loaded.

-The following example demonstrates how to set the **GridSortSettings** component of the  [Columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortSettings.html#Syncfusion_Blazor_Grids_GridSortSettings_Columns) for **OrderDate** and **Freight** columns with a specified [Direction](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortColumn.html#Syncfusion_Blazor_Grids_GridSortColumn_Direction).
+The following example demonstrates how to set the **GridSortSettings** component of the  `Columns` for **OrderDate** and **Freight** columns with a specified `Direction`.

 ```cshtml